vechain/buy-me-coffee-example/README.md

 - **Purpose**: Enables users to send coffee to specific addresses.
 - **Functionality**:
   - **Recipient Input**: Allows users to specify the recipient's address along with their name and message.
-  - **Blockchain Interaction**: Calls the `sendCoffee` function from the smart contract to send the specified amount of Ether to the recipient.
+  - **Blockchain Interaction**: Calls the `sendCoffee` function from the smart contract to send the specified amount of VET to the recipient.
   - **Validation**: Similar to `BuyCoffee`, it ensures that the amount sent is valid and greater than zero.